Seobu Bus Terminal station

 Seobu Bus Terminal Station is a station of a city railroad of Daegu Metro Line 1 in Nam-gu Daegu, South Korea.
 There is a large floating population because of the marketplace and clothing business around the terminal that is connected with Seobu Bus Terminal Station.
+Seobu should not be confused with Seodaegu Express Bus Terminal, even though both mean West (Daegu).
+Be wary when booking transport tickets when using either bus terminal.
+The latter has an adjoining metro station (Manpyeong; yellow monorail line 3); both are located further north from Seobu.